ElaineNg94/MechaCar_Statistical_Analysis/README.md

 <img width="459" alt="lot_summary" src="https://user-images.githubusercontent.com/79742633/123391750-2da83e00-d551-11eb-99b2-22c4af2ec087.png">

+**_The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?_**

-When looking at the these tables shown above, lot 1 and lot 2 would meet the current design specification.
+Looking at the tables above and at the total_summary table, we can see that the variance is 62.29356 for all suspension coils combined.
+When looking at the lot_summary table, lot 1 and lot 2 would meet the current design specification.
 Lot 1 has a variance of 0.9795918 and lot 2 has a variance of 7.4693878, which means these two lots would meet the design specification because the variance does not exceed 100 pounds per square inch.
 Lot 3 has a variance of 170.2861224 so it would not meet the design specification since it exceeds 100 pounds.

 ## T-Tests on Suspension Coils
 ### t.test() to determine if the PSI for each manufacturing lot